 The Writing Center provides peer tutors to help students working in any course to improve as writers.
 The Writing Center is open on the third Thursday of the semester and closes on Friday during the fifteenth week of the semester.
 Students are strongly encouraged to make appointments two weeks in advance.
-The Writing Center begins group work the sixth week of the semester.
+Services are provided both in-person and online.
+Students can make appointments in three ways: